microsoft/verona/CONTRIBUTING.md

 ## Tests

 If you're only changing the compiler, interpreter or parser, then running the `check` target is enough to cover those areas.
+On Dindows, there is no separate `check` target, and the tests are run as part of the default target.

 If you're changing the runtime libraries, then you'll need to [build the RT tests](docs/building.md#building-the-runtime-tests) and run them before submiting a PR.